 Academic programs at University of Chicago are organized into six professional schools, four divisions of graduate research, the Graham School of Continuing Liberal and Professional Studies and The College (undergraduate studies).
 Other university divisions and departments include the University of Chicago Press (the largest university press in the nation), the University of Chicago Laboratory Schools, the University of Chicago Medical Center, and an extensive library system.

 Similar to other universities, the University of Chicago is based on the quarter system.
 The academic year is divided into four terms: Fall (September – December), Winter (January – March), Spring (April – June) and Summer (June – August).
-Most undergraduate students at University of Chicago will complete 3 to 4 courses per quarter.
+Most undergraduate students at the University of Chicago will complete 3 to 4 courses per quarter.
 The school year starts in September and finishes in June.

 Programs offered at the University of Chicago are accredited by North Central Association of Colleges and Schools.